 The City is very proud of the men and women of this department & hope that residents will take advantage of the many services offered to enhance the quality of life in Belleville.

-Briana Hootman is the Police Records Clerk.
-She can pull and make copies of police and fire reports, conduct records checks, and process FOIA requests for addresses within the City's corporate limits (please see Street Index on front page of the website).
+Emma Pelker is the Police Records Clerk.
+She can pull and make copies of police and fire reports, conduct records checks, and process FOIA requests for addresses within the City’s corporate limits (please see the Street Index).
 Since fire reports require coordination, please allow 48 hours to fulfill the request.

 We do not accept payments for traffic tickets.
 Please refer to the address on the back of your ticket.
 The City and Van Buren and Sumpter Townships fall under the jurisdiction of the 34th District Court.
 You may contact the Court as follows: